오키나와 트로피컬 비치의 전망

 When travelling from the south to the north of Okinawa, or vice versa, using a rental car, I often recommend taking Route 58 instead of the highway.
 How about stopping by Tropical Beach along Route 58 to enjoy the summer?
 It’s very accessible, and if there’s no parking space, you can simply head to Araha Beach instead.
 Although, Araha Beach does have less parking space.
 Okinawa has numerous beaches to expand your options, and I’ll introduce them all to you!

-I’ll wrap it up here and will be back with more Okinawa travel information.
+I’ll wrap up here for now, and I’ll be back with more Okinawa travel information.
 Matayasai 👋

 📝 Recommended Posts